Turnitin Software Integration

 The "Turnitin Integration" page displays.

-- To enable "Originality Check®" for an assignment folder, the checkbox associated with
+- To enable similarity reports to be generated for an assignment folder, the checkbox

-"Enable Originality Check® for this folder" must also be checked.
+associated with "Enable Similarity Report for this folder" must be checked.

 "Save" must be selected for any choices made to take effect.